-If fast-paced adrenalin hit is what you are after when you hit the water then look no further than the fish with a very self-explanatory name, the Giant Trevally.
-These fish are bullies and down right thugs of reef systems and island groups all the way up the Queensland coast.
-They hit surface lures with unrivalled aggression and have an uncanny ability to capitalize on any weakness in your lures, terminal tackle, rods, reels and even your personal fitness.
-At full maturity, a fish can weigh in excess of 50kg, with common catches around 25-35kg and record captures over 70kg.
-When targeting fish of this calibre, preparation and planning is of upmost importance.
+If an adrenalin hit is what you are after when you hit the water, then look no further than the Giant Trevally.
+These fish are bullies and downright thugs of reef systems and island groups over the top half of the country.
+They hit surface lures with unrivalled aggression and will expose any weaknesses in your tackle and even your personal fitness.
+At full maturity, a GT can weigh in excess of 50kg, with common catches around 25-35kg and record captures over 70kg.
+When targeting fish of this calibre, preparation and planning is of utmost importance.
 Here are just a few basic tips to get you in with a shot at one of sport fishing’s most prized target species.

 There is a fine line between buying a setup that is strong enough to pull in a sunken ship and one that you can actually hang on to without doing a front flip on the hook-up.
 Try not to get your ambitions mixed up with your ability and buy something that suits your strength and confidence level.
-For a starting point, I would stick between a pe8 and pe10 setup although I would happily recommend dropping down to pe6 for a beginner or first timer.
-Once you gain more experience then by all means move up in line class but I must stress that it is a strenuous exercise when fighting these fish and wouldn’t recommend diving straight into a pe10+ outfit.
-I run a 20,000 Stella over a pe10 Ocea Plugger and find it to be more than enough stopping power for fish exceeding 40kg.
+For a starting point, I would stick between a PE8 and PE10 setup although I would happily recommend dropping down to PE6 for a beginner or first timer.
+Once you gain more experience then by all means move up in line class, but I must stress that it is a strenuous exercise when fighting these fish and wouldn’t recommend diving straight into a PE10+ outfit.
+I run a 20,000 Stella SWC on a PE10 Ocea Plugger and find it to be more than enough stopping power for fish exceeding 40kg.
 I also recommend using gloves and a gimbal belt, as the leverage on these rods are enough to cause damage to your stomach, leg or (gasp!) groin region.

 Leader size will be determined by what line class you choose to run.
-For a guideline I personally wouldn’t go below 100lb even on the lighter setups and choose to run 200lb on my pe10 setup.
+For a guideline I personally wouldn’t go below 100lb even on the lighter setups and choose to run 200lb on my PE10 setup.
 Your leader should be long enough so that you have a comfortable length out for casting but yet still have your finger on leader material.
 The reason for this is that if you are making repeated casts with your finger on the braid it will wear the integrity of the line and may result in a line failure.
-If you wish to run a heavier leader but you don’t like how it casts through your guides, then you can always tie a twisted leader a foot or so long on the lure end.

 Large cup faced poppers (between 150 to 250mm) and stickbaits (180-300mm) are the main calling card for this style of fishing.
 It doesn’t hurt to stock up to give yourself options if the fish are being fussy.
-GT’s are very aggressive when they hit a lure but on some days can be fussier than the Mrs at a hand made craft convention.
+GTs are very aggressive when they hit a lure, but on some days, can be fussy.
 A big mistake a lot of people make is not matching the size lure and terminal tackle to the action of the rod and breaking strain of the line.
 Take into account the gauge of the hook as to not go too thick so that you cant set the hook.
-Going too thick will give you trouble when setting the hook, go too light and the fish will turn them inside out to resemble a harpoon rather than a hook.
+Going too thick will give you trouble when setting the hook, go too light and the fish will turn them inside out.

 Once you have determined an area to start working, it is now time to plan your attack.
-When positioning your boat, take in to account the angle in which you are placing your casts along or into the structure.
-Almost immediately, once hooked, Trevally will run for deeper water.
-Having your boat positioned on the shallow side of a ledge or casting over a deep drop off would only be setting yourself up for disaster.
+When positioning your boat, take into account the angle in which you are placing your casts along or into the structure.
+Almost immediately, once hooked, trevally will run for deeper water.
+Having your boat positioned on the shallow side of a ledge or casting over a deep drop off would only be setting yourself up for failure.

-I can assure you there are only a few things in fishing that are as exciting, painful, exhausting and rewarding as getting your first taste of a landing a Giant Trevally on top water.
+I can assure you there are only a few things in fishing that are as exciting, painful, exhausting and rewarding as getting your first taste of a landing a GT on topwater.
 Planning and perseverance is the key so put in your research, do the reconnaissance and when your arms feel like jelly from casting at water all day, do not put that rod down because that next cast could have you connected to the fish of a lifetime!
 Good luck and tight lines.